 A COMS degree prepares students for professional life, but not a specific career.
 Students may pursue a concentration in one of three overlapping areas: Organizational Communication, Health Communication, and Communication and Public Advocacy.
 The COMS B.S.C. can be completed on the Athens or Regional campuses (links direct you to the program overview) and requires a minimum of 120 total credit hours, including 42-credit hours in COMS and 18-credit hours of related area coursework outside of COMS.

-The related area coursework allows students to develop skills and knowledge in one or more specific areas related to their career aspirations.
-For example, COMS majors may choose to complete one or more of the 100+ minors or certificates (link to a list and descriptions of all minors, majors, and certificates)--popular minors include Advertising and Public Relations, Marketing, Political Science; and, popular certificates include Law, Justice and Culture, Sales, Social Media, and Strategic Leadership.
+The Related Area Requirement allows students to develop skills and knowledge in one or more specific areas related to career aspirations.
+For example, COMS majors may choose to complete one or more of the 100+ minors or certificates (link to a list and descriptions of all minors, majors, and certificates) to fulfill part of this 18-credit hour requirement or consult with an academic advisor to create a related area unique to professional goals.
+Popular minors include Advertising and Public Relations, Marketing, Political Science; and, popular certificates include Law, Justice and Culture, Sales, Social Media, and Strategic Leadership.
 Whether you choose a minor, certificate or to create your own related area, the combination of communication competencies with career specific curricular content make COMS graduates particularly sought after by employers.